 YANKEE BOY BASIN ACCESS

 Continuing south from Ouray on the highway, continue up and around the first major switchback and turn right into County Road 361 with signs for Yankee Boy Basin.
-Head up this steep but well graded road for 6.5 miles and stay right at the Camp Bird road junction.
-Winter maintence usually ends here.
+Head up this steep but well-graded road for 6.5 miles and stay right at the Camp Bird road junction.
+Winter maintenance usually ends here.
 The steep cliffs and shelf section are spectacular yet scary for some people.
-There is a short stretch of shelf road just past the Camp Bird junction that was carved into the cliff side during the mining days.
+There is a short stretch of shelf road just past the Camp Bird junction that was carved into the cliffside during the mining days.
 In the spring a waterfall often cascades over the road here making for a real sight to see and one strange drive!
 This dramatic stretch is just wide enough for one vehicle.
 Consider the road's condition and your comfort before proceeding.

 2012 Update: The Yankee Boy basin Road will open May 1st each year from this point forward...regardless of whether it's clear of snow or not.
 Prior to this date, the road is closed at the gate at 9,100 feet elevation.

 See the Southeast Ridge route page for a great description of the standard route up the mountain!

 A fee system for access to Yankee Boy Basin was in place until recently, when it came under fire from various opponents and proved publicly and politically unpopular.
 Thanks to local communities, this fee system has been lifted.

 From a Rocky Mountain News Article:

 ATTENTION COLORADO RESIDENTS - Scott McInnis has now withdrawn support of a fee program.
 Representative Dianna DeGette opposes the fee program.
 Senator Wayne Allard no longer supports a fee program (according to the paraphrased Rocky Mountain News article above).
 Senator Ben Nighthorse Campbell opposes a fee program.